-In the beginning, back in 2016, I did as what most of you probably do.
+In the beginning, back in 2016, I did what most of you probably do.
 I wrote a story and then went on the hunt to find a publication to submit the story to.
 Around the time my tenth story had been submitted, I thought there must be a better way.
-It was then I stopped hunting for publications after I had written a story that would fit what I had written, and began to write stories that for those publications.
+It was then I realized I was doing it backwards.
+I stopped hunting for publications after I had written a story, and instead I began to look for open calls and write stories that for those publications.

 This leads to my second point, about inspiration.

 I’m known for having a vivid and active imagination, which helps a lot because I write in most genres.
 But even I run out of fuel for my imagination from time to time.
 Often when I read what a publication is looking for specifically or they have a theme, it acts as a “prompt” that triggers my imagination.
 I then write the story knowing it’s what they’re looking for and at the word count they want.
 Knowing those two things alone saves me days and days of wasted time trying to imagine a story idea and I end up writing the story per the publication’s guidelines.

 Oh, I haven’t mentioned guidelines, have I?
 Every publication has them, and they vary, sometimes widely, from publication to publication.
 Guidelines include everything from how the pages are to be formatted to what topics the editors will reject outright.
 The guidelines may include how long it will take for them to notify you whether your story has been accepted.